 All of these factors determine the foreign exchange rate fluctuations.
 If you send or receive money frequently, being up-to-date on these factors will help you better evaluate the optimal time for international money transfer.
 To avoid any potential falls in currency exchange rates, opt for a locked-in exchange rate service, which will guarantee that your currency is exchanged at the same rate despite any factors that influence an unfavorable fluctuation.

+Using CompareRemit, you can compare dollar to peso exchange rate, usd to inr exchange rate, and more to find the best dollar exchange rate when sending money overseas.
 For more information on transferring money abroad, learn about some important tips for sending money overseas and your rights as an overseas money sender.
 If you're wondering how to calculate exchange rate to send money online, use our online exchange rate tool.

 Download Our Free App